diarmaidlindsay/KoohiiAite/README.md

 I personally use this website daily as part of my studies, but often when attempting to read or recognise kanji I do not have access to a PC.
-I might be on a train or on the street in Japan, and truthfully the kanji.koohii.com website was not created for mobile browsing, so it is quite inconvient to lookup kanji on a smartphone.
+I might be on a train or on the street in Japan, and truthfully the kanji.koohii.com website was not created for mobile browsing, so it is quite inconvenient to lookup kanji on a smartphone.
 Besides that, the website is lacking features such as the ability to look up kanji by its components.

-This has motived me to create a companion application, KoohiiAite, to address these shortcomings, and make it simple for Heisig students to quickly lookup kanji and read/write stories wherever they happen to be.
+This has motivated me to create a companion application, KoohiiAite, to address these shortcomings, and make it simple for Heisig students to quickly lookup kanji and read/write stories wherever they happen to be.